circleci/circleci-docs/jekyll/_cci2/single-box.md

 description: "How to install CircleCI on a single VM"
 ---

 CircleCI is a scalable CI/CD platform that supports clusters of tens or hundreds of build machines.
-This document provides instructions for installing and running the platform on a single virtual machine to provide a simple mechanism for getting started with a small trial in any environment:
+This document provides instructions for installing and running the CircleCI platform on a single virtual machine.
+This is intended as a simple mechanism for getting started with a small trial in any environment:

 * TOC
 {:toc}

 ## Prerequisites

-The following requirements must be met for successful trial installation:
+The following requirements must be met for a successful trial installation:

-- [Sign-up](https://circleci.com/enterprise-trial-install/) to receive a trial license file.
+- [Sign-up](https://circleci.com/enterprise-trial-install/) to receive a CircleCI trial license file.
+- You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=header_signup&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 - Use **GitHub.com or GitHub Enterprise** for version control.
 - Machines running CircleCI and GitHub must be able to reach each other on the network.
-- CircleCI machine must have outbound internet access.
+- CircleCI machines must have outbound internet access.
 If you use a proxy server, [contact us](https://support.circleci.com/hc/en-us/requests/new) for instructions.

 ## Steps for Installation on AWS EC2

-Use this procedure to install CircleCI on a single EC2 VM by using the pre-made Amazon Machine Image (AMI) which is a special type of virtual appliance that is used to create a virtual machine within the Amazon Elastic Compute Cloud ("EC2").
+The steps in this section walk you through installing CircleCI on a single EC2 VM using a pre-made Amazon Machine Image (AMI).
+An AMI is a special type of virtual appliance used to create a virtual machine within the Amazon Elastic Compute Cloud ("EC2").

 **Note:** All builds that run on the installed machine will have access to the AWS Identity and Access Management (IAM) privileges associated with its instance profile.
 Do **not** give any inappropriate privileges to your instance.
 It is possible to block this access with `iptables` rules in a production setup, [contact support](https://support.circleci.com/hc/en-us) for specific instructions.

 ### Configure the Amazon Machine Image: